Frequently Asked Questions

 Do Bauer Marketing Ph.D. students receive financial aid?

 All students admitted into the Ph.D. program receive financial aid up to five years, ranging from $31,870 to $35,710, based on (1) a $2,100 per month stipend with annual increases through the third year, (2) a possible fellowship during a student's first two years and teaching compensation thereafter, and (3) tuition waiver (less student-paid fees).
 Our doctoral students work as graduate assistants, doing joint research with faculty members.

 How are the recent job placements of your program?

 Can I do it part time or online?

 The Ph.D. in Marketing program at Bauer is a full time program.
 No Ph.D. level course is offered through online or distance learning.

 How many years does it take to earn a Ph.D. in Marketing?

-Almost all our students complete the program in 4-5 years.
+Most of our doctoral students complete the program in five years.

 Can I register to begin my Ph.D. in Marketing program for a spring or summer semester?

 Can I request an interview or visit during the application process?